psu-sleic/policies/sops/sleic-3T-sops-revised.md

 - All members of a project's investigative team must undergo safety training.
 - Investigators require more extensive training and education in the broader aspects of MR safety issues.
-- The training consists of a video presentation, lecture/discussion, tour of the 3T MRI Suite, and a short quiz.
 - The MR Safety Officer or MR Technologist administers the safety training.
+- Safety Training consists of the following elements:
+	- Watch Shellock safety video
+	- Site specific orientation
+	- De-metaling
+	- Safety quiz

 ##### Refresher Safety Training for Investigators